Tornado Warning issued for Albemarle, Nelson by NWS - NewsBreak

 Tornado Warning issued for Albemarle, Nelson by NWS

-Effective: 2021-08-31 22:58:00 EDT Expires: 2021-08-31 23:30:00 EDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
+Effective: 2021-08-31 22:39:00 EDT Expires: 2021-08-31 23:15:00 EDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
-Tornadoes are extremely difficult to see and confirm at night.
-Do not wait to see or hear the tornado.
-TAKE COVER NOW!
-Target Area: Albemarle; Nelson The National Weather Service in Sterling Virginia has issued a * Tornado Warning for East central Nelson County in central Virginia Southwestern Albemarle County in central Virginia * Until 1130 PM EDT. * At 1058 PM EDT, a severe thunderstorm capable of producing a tornado was located over Schuyler, or 18 miles southwest of Charlottesville, moving northeast at 25 mph.
+Target Area: Albemarle; Nelson The National Weather Service in Sterling Virginia has issued a * Tornado Warning for Northeastern Nelson County in central Virginia Southwestern Albemarle County in central Virginia * Until 1115 PM EDT. * At 1039 PM EDT, a severe thunderstorm capable of producing a tornado was located near Schuyler, or 16 miles north of Bent Creek, moving north at 25 mph.
 HAZARD...Tornado.
 SOURCE...Radar indicated rotation.
 IMPACT...For those in the direct path of a tornado touchdown, flying debris will be dangerous to those caught without shelter.
 Damage to roofs, siding, and windows may occur.
 Mobile homes may be damaged or destroyed.
-Tree damage is likely. * This tornadic thunderstorm will remain over mainly rural areas of east central Nelson and southwestern Albemarle Counties, including the following locations...
-Esmont, Glendower, Keene, Overton, Alberene, Damon, Woodridge and Scottsville.
-TORNADO...RADAR INDICATED MAX HAIL SIZE...0.00 INalerts.weather.gov
+Tree damage is likely. * This dangerous storm will be near Schuyler around 1050 PM EDT.
+Other locations impacted by this tornadic thunderstorm include Covesville, Faber and Rockfish.
+TORNADO...RADAR INDICATED MAX HAIL SIZE...<.75 INalerts.weather.gov

 Comments / 0